Teresa of Ávila: The seven mansions of the Interior castle

-Some scholars have compared the seven mansions to the seven chakras in Hindu culture.

 Nine grades of prayer

 Overview

 The first four grades of Teresa's classifications of prayer belong to the ascetical stage of spiritual life.
 These are vocal prayer, meditational or mental prayer, affective prayer, and acquired or natural recollection.

 According to Augustin Poulain and Robert Thouless, Teresa described four degrees or stages of mystical union, namely the prayer of quiet, full or semi-ecstatic union, ecstatic union or ecstasy, and transforming or deifying union, or spiritual marriage (properly) of the soul with God.
-TWhile Augustin Poulain and Robert Thouless don't mention the Prayer of Supernatural (or passive) Recollection as a separate stage, Aumann discerns infused contemplation as a separate stage in the fourth mansion of the Interior Castle.
-Together, these "five grades are infused prayer and belong to the mystical phase of spiritual life."
+While Augustin Poulain and Robert Thouless do not mention the Prayer of Supernatural (or passive) Recollection as a separate stage, Aumann discerns infused contemplation as a separate stage in the fourth mansion of the Interior Castle.
+Together, these "five grades are infused prayer and belong to the mystical phase of spiritual life".

 Thomas Merton disagrees on a fine-cut distinction between acquired contemplation and the prayer of quiet, noticing the Carmelite tendency of systematization, whereas Teresa herself was just describing her personal experiences.
-Commenting on Teresa's writings and the scholarly discussions on the precise stages, Thomas Merton comments: "with all these divisions and distinctions, comings and goings and varieties of terms, one tends to become impatient with the saint."
+Commenting on Teresa's writings and the scholarly discussions on the precise stages, Thomas Merton comments: "with all these divisions and distinctions, comings and goings and varieties of terms, one tends to become impatient with the saint".

 Aumann synthesizes Teresa's writings into nine grades of prayer:

 Ordinary prayer or ascetical stage

 Mental or meditational prayer

 Mental prayer is a form of prayer "performed without aid of any particular formula."
-It is distinguished from vocal prayers, "prayers performed by means of a given formula," Prayer is mental when the thoughts and affections of the soul are not expressed in a previously determined formula.
+It is distinguished from vocal prayers, "prayers performed by means of a given formula", Prayer is mental when the thoughts and affections of the soul are not expressed in a previously determined formula.
 According to Teresa of Ávila, mental prayer is meditational prayer, in which the person is like a gardener, who, with much labour, draws the water up from the depths of the well to water the plants and flowers.
 According to Teresa of Avila, mental prayer can proceed by using vocal prayers in order to improve dialogue with God.
 According to Lehodey, mental prayer can be divided into meditation, more active in reflections, and contemplation, more quiet and gazeful.